sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 To configure the situation map of the map component we must use the ``loadSituationMapConfiguration`` method of ``MapConfigurationManagerService``, to which we will pass as an parameter an array of objects of type ``LayerGroup`` each of them with the corresponding Layer objects defining the layers to load as situation map.

-In the code below we can see an example configuration of the map component situation maps:
+In the code below we can see an example configuration of the map component situation map:

 ```ts
     let overlayLayersConfiguration = new Array<Layer>();